PierreMarchand20/sphinx_computer_tools/docs/source/introduction/setup.rst

 This document assumes that you have a unix-like operating system (Linux, macOS, not Windows but see :ref:`sec-setup-windows`), so that you have access to a terminal (see :ref:`Bash <sec-bash>`).
 To follow along the presentations of each tool, you will need a `source code editor <https://en.wikipedia.org/wiki/Source-code_editor>`_ [#]_.
 There are a plethora of choices.

-In the following, I will often point out how each tool integrates with `VS Code`_ and its extensions, because this is the editor I use and recommend, but taste and colours are not always the same, so here is a non-exhaustive list of other free, cross-plateform and multipurpose source editors.
+In the following, I will often point out how each tool integrates with `VS Code`_ and its extensions, because this is the editor I use and recommend, but taste and colours are not always the same, so here is a non-exhaustive list of other free, cross-platform and multipurpose source editors.

 - Editors with text user interface: `emacs <https://www.gnu.org/software/emacs/>`_, `nano <https://www.nano-editor.org>`_, `vim <https://www.vim.org>`_ or `neovim <https://neovim.io>`_.
 - Editors with graphical user interface: `gEdit <https://wiki.gnome.org/Apps/Gedit>`_, `Sublime Text <https://www.sublimetext.com>`_.